etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 ### Creating a New Search Parameter

-  To define the parameter we defined in the previous query we need to create a new row in the Search Parameter tab and add the following record:
+  To define the parameter we defined in the previous query, we need to create a new row in the Search Parameter tab and add the following record:

 | Field | Value         |
 | ----- | ------------- |